Rugby fives: Scoring

 Points are scored from receiving the serve in Rugby fives, as well as in Winchester fives.
 Thus, a point is only scored if the receiver wins the rally.

-Games are played either to 11 or 15, normally agreed before the game commences.
-If the score is tied at 1 less than the originally agreed winning total (i.e. 10-10 or 14-14) then the winning total is increased by 1 (12 and 16, respectively) but no further (unlike in tennis where you have to win by 2 points in a tie-break).
+Games are played either to 11 or 15 (or 7 if players would like a quick and informal game), normally agreed before the game commences.
+If the score is tied at 1 less than the originally agreed winning total (i.e. 10-10 or 14-14) then the winning total is increased by 1 (12 and 16, respectively) but no further (unlike in tennis where the players have to win by 2 points in a tie-break).

 The receiver's score is said first, so if the receiver has 10 points, and the server has 5, the score is 10-5.
 Zero is said as 'love'.

 At the start of a game of doubles, the servers only need to win one rally in order to switch so that they are receiving (for the rest of the game the usual two before switching applies).